viega/applied_crypto_2022_spring/ps1/README.md

 # Problem Set 1
+## Due Date

+This assignment is due on Feb 16th, at 5pm Eastern time.
+Late assignments will be accepted.

+A sample input you can use as an example is provided in this directory, along with a valid matching output, which you can use for testing purposes.

 ## Getting oriented

 All of the coding problem sets in the course should work like this: